Hirschi High School: International Baccalaureate Program

-Hirschi High School offers to its students an internationally standardized program of study.
-Since March 2007, Hirschi has been authorized as an IB World School, offering the IB Diploma Program (IBDP) to its juniors and seniors and the IB Middle Years Program (MYP) to its underclassmen.
-Kirby Junior High School, which offers the MYP to 7th and 8th grade students, partners with Hirschi to facilitate the transition from 8th grade to 9th grade.
-Students who receive the IB Diploma with all passing test scores are guaranteed a minimum 24 college credit hours at any Texas public university.
-However, students who do not wish to take all of the courses required for the diploma program can work to obtain IB Certificates in individual subjects.
-Hirschi students are the only high school students in the Wichita Falls area able to take both International Baccalaureate and Advanced Placement exams at the end of the year.
+Hirschi High School offered its students an internationally standardized program of study.
+In March 2007, Hirschi was authorized as an IB World School, offering the IB Diploma Program (IBDP) to its juniors and seniors and the IB Middle Years Program (MYP) to its underclassmen.
+Kirby Junior High School, which offered the MYP to 7th and 8th grade students, partnered with Hirschi to facilitate the transition from 8th grade to 9th grade.
+Students who received the IB Diploma with all passing test scores were guaranteed a minimum 24 college credit hours at any Texas public university.
+However, students who did not wish to take all of the courses required for the diploma program could work to obtain IB Certificates in individual subjects.
+Hirschi students were the only high school students in the Wichita Falls area able to take both International Baccalaureate and Advanced Placement exams at the end of the year.
 During graduation exercises in May, Hirschi diploma candidates are hooded by the IB Coordinator.

 Aviation

-Hirschi offers a magnet program in Aviation (the school being located near Sheppard Air Force Base), designed to give students the opportunity to learn principles of aviation and aerospace.
+Hirschi offered a magnet program in Aviation (the school being located near Sheppard Air Force Base), designed to give students the opportunity to learn principles of aviation and aerospace.

 Medical

-Sheppard is also a major Air Force medical training facility; thus, Hirschi also offers a magnet program in medicine, which allows interested students to take specified courses that will immediately prepare them for college nursing programs and a successful career in the health care profession.
-Medical students not only have the opportunity to obtain their Certified Nursing Assistant (CNA) license on campus but also are provided with the opportunity to train and work at local medical facilities such as United Regional Health Care System, the primary hospital in the Wichita Falls metropolitan area.
-Also, Hirschi students who successfully obtain their CNA license are awarded pins during graduation exercises in May.
+Sheppard is also a major Air Force medical training facility; thus, Hirschi also offered a magnet program in medicine, which allowed interested students to take specified courses that would immediately prepare them for college nursing programs and a successful career in the health care profession.
+Medical students not only had the opportunity to obtain their Certified Nursing Assistant (CNA) license on campus but also were provided with the opportunity to train and work at local medical facilities such as United Regional Health Care System, the primary hospital in the Wichita Falls metropolitan area.
+Also, Hirschi students who successfully obtained their CNA license were awarded pins during graduation exercises in May.

 Multimedia

-Hirschi is home to a multimillion-dollar technology and computer lab located on the second floor of the school's campus.
-Students in the multimedia program at Hirschi are given the opportunity to produce work in digital graphics, animation, video production, web design, newspaper, yearbook, and professional software.
-Hirschi IB diploma candidates have the opportunity to choose visual arts as their additional IB course of study.
-As a testament to the work produced by students in Hirschi’s multimedia program, ten Telly Awards, an award honoring creativity in business commercials and visual productions, have been presented to the school in the past decade.
+Hirschi was home to a multimillion-dollar technology and computer lab located on the second floor of the school's campus.
+Students in the multimedia program at Hirschi were given the opportunity to produce work in digital graphics, animation, video production, web design, newspaper, yearbook, and professional software.
+Hirschi IB diploma candidates had the opportunity to choose visual arts as their additional IB course of study.
+As a testament to the work produced by students in Hirschi’s multimedia program, ten Telly Awards, an award honoring creativity in business commercials and visual productions, had been presented to the school.